ilshad/layout/README.md

 ## Prevent layout

-Some handlers must be called without wrapping their response's body into layout.
+Some handlers _must_ be called without wrapping their response's body into layout.
 There are 2 options how to do this:

-- pass `:prevent true` from ring handler:
+- pass `:prevent true` from handler:

 ```clojure
 (defn ajax-handler